microsoft/fast/sites/website/src/docs/community/writing-documentation.md

 title: Writing documentation
 sidebar_label: Writing documentation
 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/src/docs/community/writing-documentation.md
+description: Thank you for your interest in contributing to our documentation.
+We put together this guide to help you get started.
 ---

 Thank you for your interest in contributing to our documentation.
 We put together this guide to help you get started, whether you want to fix minor spelling/grammar issues or have a more ambitious goal to write a new article.